 Shopping online can be a great way to score a deal and avoid the crowds this Christmas shopping period.
 But beware, there are a lot of dishonest people and sites on the web.
-Read this helpful Tech Tip to help you shop safely and securely this festive season.
+Read this helpful Tech Tip to help you shop safely and securely online this festive season.

 Use familiar and trusted websites